-Purpose: Magashi has been established in partnership with the Rwanda Development Board (RDB) and African Parks, demonstrating our commitment to pioneering sustainable and authentic ecotourism in Rwanda.
+Purpose: Wilderness Magashi was established in partnership with the Rwanda Development Board (RDB) and African Parks, affriming our commitment to pioneering sustainable and authentic conservation tourism in Rwanda.
 Our core Purpose here is to help conserve Rwanda’s last protected savannah ecosystem, and species like black rhino, as well as the rare and elusive shoebill.
 Furthermore, our presence in Akagera National Park will contribute towards enabling it to become economically self-sufficient for the first time.

 Unique Selling Points

-- Ideal opportunity to combine an extraordinary gorilla experience while at Bisate Lodge with a spectacular savannah safari at Magashi Camp
+- Ideal opportunity and superb in-country combination to an extraordinary gorilla experience while at Bisate Lodge with a spectacular savannah safari at Wilderness Magashi

 - The only exclusive-use area in the Akagera National Park, allowing for private safaris facilitated by expert guides for Wilderness guests only

 - View East African specials, both birdlife and wildlife (the sought-after shoebill, topi and Defassa watercuk, Masai giraffes), from expertly-guided game drives or boating trips ("double decker" seating on the boats allow for higher elevation game viewing)

 - Citizen Scientist – Guests are encouraged to join us in our purpose by becoming 'Citizen Scientists' participating in predator identikits and movement studies